 If you've been diagnosed with certain benign (not cancer) breast conditions, you may have a higher risk of breast cancer.
 There are several types of benign breast conditions that affect breast cancer risk

-White women are slightly more likely to develop breast cancer than African American, Hispanic, and Asian women.
-But African American women are more likely to develop more aggressive, more advanced-stage breast cancer that is diagnosed at a young age.
+White women are slightly more likely to develop breast cancer than Black, Hispanic, and Asian women.
+But Black women are more likely to develop more aggressive, more advanced-stage breast cancer that is diagnosed at a young age.

 Overweight and obese women have a higher risk of being diagnosed with breast cancer compared to women who maintain a healthy weight, especially after menopause.
 Being overweight also can increase the risk of the breast cancer coming back (recurrence) in women who have had the disease.